 Skip to Main Content

-If you’re like us, then you’re probably looking at 2023 with some slight trepidation on what exactly the new year will have to offer.
+If you’re like us, then you’re probably looking at 2024 with some slight trepidation on what exactly the new year will have to offer.
 And believe us, we get it.
-Entering our third year of a post-pandemic world and being on the brink of entering a possible recession, it’s hard to see a way back to a “somewhat normal world”.
+Entering the new year can feel as daunting as it is exciting when we don’t know exactly what the year has in store for us.

-At Berry Insurance, we’re just as anxiously excited about the new year as you are, and while we can’t predict everything 2023 has in store of us or our clients, we can all be sure to stay prepared for anything the year has to offer.
+At Berry Insurance, we’re just as anxiously excited about 2024 as you are, and while we cannot predict everything the new year has in store for our clients, we can try to provide insights so you can be prepared for anything the year has to offer.

 How will inflation affect your insurance?

-How will my personal insurance be affected in 2023?
+How will inflation affect my personal insurance in 2024?

 Home/renters/condo insurance:

-Many homeowners or renters have already seen percentage increases on the cost of insuring their home, condo, or rental property in recent years, and will likely have to pay more in the years to come.
+Many homeowners or renters have already seen percentage increases on the cost of insuring their home, condo, or rental property in recent years - and while rate increases may not be as significant as they were in 2023 - there will still be some change.

-As the costs of building materials and labor both greatly increased in 2022, they are expected to cause a surge in costs for insuring properties.
+As the costs of building materials and labor both greatly increased in 2022 and 2023, they have caused a surge in costs for insuring properties.
 These increases on materials and labor can be seen as a direct result of continued supply chain problems that lead to more expensive construction or replacement costs, which result in more expensive insurance claims and rates.
-This has also been seen to directly influence increases in replacement cost value, which was observed as a primary driver for home insurance rates in 2022 - which is expected to continue into 2023.
+This has also been seen to directly influence increases in replacement cost value, which was observed as a primary driver for home insurance rates in recent years - expected to continue in 2024.

 On top of these increases, any property located in areas of high-risk weather or storms can expect to see increases in their rates as extreme weather conditions have become more frequent in some areas.
-While most Massachusetts homeowners will not have to worry about extreme weather conditions, you may still be classified as a coastal or high-risk property.
-To learn more about policies designed to protect your property in cases of severe weather like wind storms, read our article all about what to know about wind deductibles
+While most Massachusetts homeowners may not have to worry about extreme weather conditions, you could still be classified as a coastal or high-risk property.
+To learn more about policies designed to protect your property in cases of severe weather like wind storms, read our article all about what to know about wind deductibles.

 Personal car insurance: